ibm-cloud-docs/vpc/block_storage_is_create.md

 You can create {{site.data.keyword.block_storage_is_short}} volumes by directly calling the [VPC REST APIs](/apidocs/vpc){: external}.
 For more information about the file shares VPC API, see the [VPC API reference](/apidocs/vpc).

-### Before you begin – Set up your API environment
+### Before you begin
 {: #block-storage-api-prereqs}

 Define variables for the IAM token, API endpoint, and API version.
 For instructions, see [Setting up your API and CLI environment](/docs/vpc?topic=vpc-set-up-environment).

+To use your own encryption key to protect your new volume, provision a key management service (KMS).
+For a one-time setup procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).
+For more information about locating the CRN of an existing key, see [{{site.data.keyword.keymanagementserviceshort}} - Retrieving your instance ID and cloud resource name (CRN)](/docs/key-protect?topic=key-protect-retrieve-instance-ID) and [{{site.data.keyword.hscrypto}} Viewing details about a key](/docs/hs-crypto?topic=hs-crypto-view-key-details).

 A good way to learn more about the API is to click **Get sample API call** on the provisioning pages in {{site.data.keyword.cloud_notm}} console.
 You can view the correct sequence of API requests and better understand actions and their dependencies.
 {: tip}